About Ocuflox (ofloxacin)

 Ocuflox is considered a quinolone antibiotic, which functions by stopping the growth of bacteria.
 Like other quinolones, this medication can only be used for bacterial infections.
 It is ineffective against viral or fungal infections.

-Some conditions that Ocuflox is known to treat include eye infections and corneal ulcers.
+Some conditions that Ocuflox is known to treat include bacterial eye infections and corneal ulcers.
 Ocuflox is available only by prescription.
-It is available in a generic formulation as ofloxacin, as well as under different brand names.
+It is available in a generic formulation as ofloxacin, as well as the brand name Ocuflox.

-Ocuflox may be prescribed as eye drops.
+Ocuflox is an eye drop medication.
 It’s always important to follow the specific instructions on your prescription, as they can vary based on the formulation and dosage prescribed.

-If you're prescribed Ocuflox, be sure to complete the full course of the antibiotic unless your doctor specifically tells you to stop.
+If you're prescribed Ocuflox or the generic ofloxacin eye drops, be sure to complete the full course of the antibiotic unless your doctor specifically tells you to stop.
 If you don’t complete your prescription, the antibiotic may not fully treat your eye infection.

 Ocuflox uses

-There is one FDA-approved use for Ocuflox, but it may also be used off-label to treat other conditions.
-Your online clinician may prescribe it for any of the following common reasons.
+There are two FDA-approved uses for Ocuflox.
 It’s also possible that your doctor may prescribe it for other reasons not listed here.
-If you have questions about why a medication is prescribed, ask your online clinician or pharmacist
+If you have questions about why a medication is prescribed, ask your prescribing physician.

 Ocuflox is FDA-approved to treat bacterial eye infections, such as bacterial conjunctivitis (pink eye).
 It will not treat a viral or fungal infection of the eye.